aspose-tex/Aspose.TeX-Reference-Tutorials/tex/english/java/managing-licenses/load-license-from-file/_index.md

 import com.aspose.tex.License;
 ```

-## Load TeX License from File in Java

-Now, let's delve into the core of our tutorial - loading a TeX license from a file in Java.
+## How to load license from file using Aspose.TeX

+Now we’ll walk through the exact steps to perform **java license management**.
+The code snippets below are unchanged from the original tutorial—they’re the proven way to load and apply a license.

-### Step 1: Initialize License Object
+### Step 1: Initialize the License object

+Creating a `License` instance is the first action in any license‑management workflow.

 ```java
 // ExStart:InitializeLicenseObject